fadeoutsoftware/WASDI/docs/PythonCookbook/SearchS3Images.rst

 What it does:

- - Initialize the input variable needed.
+ - Initializes the input variable needed.
- - Start Search Sentinel-3 Images choosing automatically the provider
+ - Start searching for Sentinel-3 Images - automaitcally selecting the provider
- - Loop the results and print file names of the files reporting Land Surface Temperature `(reference data) <https://sentinels.copernicus.eu/web/sentinel/user-guides/sentinel-3-slstr/product-types/level-2-lst>`_
+ - Loops over the results and prints the file names of the files reporting Land Surface Temperature `(reference data) <https://sentinels.copernicus.eu/web/sentinel/user-guides/sentinel-3-slstr/product-types/level-2-lst>`_

 .. note::
 	The developer can decide whatever is needed in the params.json file.
-If you will use the `WASDI User Interface <https://wasdi.readthedocs.io/en/latest/ProgrammingTutorials/UITutorial.html>`_ your parameters will be generated automatically by WASDI.
+If you decide to use the `WASDI User Interface <https://wasdi.readthedocs.io/en/latest/ProgrammingTutorials/UITutorial.html>`_ your parameters will be generated automatically by WASDI.

 .. note::
 	With the  `WASDI User Interface <https://wasdi.readthedocs.io/en/latest/ProgrammingTutorials/UITutorial.html>`_ you can use the `renderAsStrings <https://wasdi.readthedocs.io/en/latest/ProgrammingTutorials/UITutorial.html#render-as-string>`_ flag to ask WASDI to get all your parameters in String Format.
-In this case you will be responsible to convert your data in your code
+In this case you will be responsible for converting your data in your code.

 .. note::
-	The Bounding Box Format Here Used is the one used by the User Interface when renderAsStrings is missing or false.
-The Boundig Box format when renderAsStrings: true is **"NORTH,WEST,SOUTH,EAST"**
+	The Bounding Box Format used here is the one used by the User Interface when renderAsStrings is missing or false.
+The Boundig Box format when renderAsStrings: true is **"NORTH,WEST,SOUTH,EAST"**.

 .. note::
-	The Date is formatted by the User Interface as "YYYY-MM-DD"
+	The Date is formatted by the User Interface as "YYYY-MM-DD".